komalgill0310/tinDog/project_tasks_list.md

 **Next Step: Next Dog Data should render right after a decision has been made for the Dog.**✅

-**Last Task for the JS Part: once the Dogs array is empty, render on the page that no more dogs for the left for the companionship!**
+**Last Task for the JS Part: once the Dogs array is empty, render on the page that no more dogs for the left for the companionship!**✅